People

 Professor (UC Berkeley)

-David is best known for the Reduced Instruction Set Computers (RISC, Turing Award '17), Redundant Array of Inexpensive Disks (RAID), and Networks of Workstations (NOW), each of which helped lead to billion dollar industries.
+David is best known for Reduced Instruction Set Computers (RISC, Turing Award '17), Redundant Array of Inexpensive Disks (RAID), and Networks of Workstations (NOW), each of which helped lead to billion dollar industries.
 He also served as Chair of the Computer Science Division at UC Berkeley, and President of ACM.
 He is currently Vice-Chair of the Board of Directors of the RISC-V Foundation.

 Christian Petit